School of Architecture Estimated Expenses

 Application Process

 Students submit a general scholarship application and the School of Architecture Scholarship Committee works through the data submitted to match students to specific scholarships based upon scholarship criteria.
 The Scholarship Application submitted in the spring is for money for the following academic year.
-For example, if a student is in the second year of our program and submits the scholarship application in spring semester, the money is available for use in the subsequent academic year.
+For example, if a student in the second year of our program submits the scholarship application in spring semester, the money is available for use in the subsequent academic year.

 Scholarship Criteria

-There are 39 separate scholarships for which a student is eligible.
+There are over 40 separate scholarships for which a student is eligible.
 Many scholarships will have different selection criteria such as Montana resident or non-resident, financial need, academic record, AIAS membership, leadership abilities, etc. This information is assembled by the School and provided to the School of Architecture Scholarship Committee to aid in their selection process.

 Additional Scholarship Opportunities